Satisfactory Progress Policy for Financial Aid

 Financial Aid Probation for one term.
 During that term the student

-will receive all the financial aid for which they are eligible.
+will receive all of the financial aid for which they are eligible.
 At the

 option of the University, the student whose suspension appeal is